 877/513-7424 or 702/943-7879

-Treat your schoolage kids and anyone interested in the future of e-commerce (guests 18+ must carry Government-issued ID with them) to the 90-minute tour of the Zappos.com world headquarters in downtown Vegas.
-This staff-led tour is an insightful and fun look behind-the-scenes at the corporate culture that turned an online shoe shop into a prized customer service machine purchased by Amazon.com for $900 million.
+Treat your schoolage kids and anyone interested in e-commerce (guests 18+ must carry Government-issued ID with them) to the 90-minute tour of the Zappos.com world headquarters in downtown Vegas.
+This staff-led tour is an insightful and fun look behind-the-scenes.
+Zappos’ corporate culture turned an online shoe shop into a prized customer service machine purchased by Amazon.com for $900 million.
 Really worthwhile afternoon – though they have broadened their offering a lot since we did our wonderful Zappos Insights Tour.

 Ethel M. Chocolate’s Factory and Botanical Cactus Garden Tour